FedEx is raising its shipping rates

-FedEx will increase its shipping rates starting in the new year, the company announced Monday.
+(CNN) -- FedEx will increase its shipping rates starting in the new year, the company announced.

 The increase is set to take effect on Jan.
 3, 2022, and will apply to all US domestic, US export and US import services.
 FedEx Ground, which delivers to businesses, and FedEx home delivery will increase by an average of 5.9%.
 FedEx Freight customers could see an increase of up to 7.9%.